theupdateframework/taps/tap4.md

 repositories (per element D).
 Custom targets metadata are exempt from this requirement.
-In figure 1, repositories D and F can be contacted to download metadata, and both repositories must provide matching metadata about `foo-1.0.tgz` because to meet the mapping's threshold of 2.
+In figure 1, repositories D and F can be contacted to download metadata, and both repositories must provide matching metadata about `foo-1.0.tgz` to meet the mapping's threshold of 2.

 3. If the targets metadata is a match across the specified threshold of repositories, return this metadata.